VilniusTechnology/ha-unavailable-devices-report/README.md

 *Note: The `unavailable_entity_ids` list is capped at 300 items to prevent database issues.*

 ### Manual Update (On Request)
-By default, the sensor updates every 30 seconds.
+The sensor updates periodically based on your **Scan Interval** setting.
 To force an update immediately (e.g., via an automation or button), use the `homeassistant.update_entity` service:

 ```yaml
 service: homeassistant.update_entity